gabrieldemt/megaman-level-select/README.md

 ### Study Project

-Learned about Godot Controls, and Tweens doing this project.
+Learned about Godot Controls, Tweens and Resources doing this project.

 It's not supposed to be the exact same as the original, so there is some differences.